AEO and GEO Optimization Guide

 - LocalBusiness and Review when applicable

-Comparative formats make it easier for AI systems to summarize, contrast, and explain options clearly.
-They also map well to how people actually ask questions.
+Why it matters: Listicles and comparisons get cited consistently — and it’s no accident.
+Comparative formats make it easier for AI to summarize, contrast, and explain options clearly, and they map well to how people actually ask questions.

 - “best of” lists